K-means Algorithm over Compressed Binary Data

 \subsection{Accuracy of the error probability approximations}

-We compare the approximated expressions $P_a$~\eqref{eq:cluster_transform} and $P_{c,k}$~\eqref{eq:error_centroid} with the effective error probabilities measured from Monte Carlo simulations for each step of the algorithm for the two constructed codes over $Nt=10000$ simulations.
+Here, we consider two codes of rate $r=1/2$ and $d_c=4$ with parameters $(N=1000, M=500)$ and $(N=500,M=250)$.
+We also consider two codes of rate $r=1/4$ with $d_c=8$ and parameters $(N=1000, M=250)$ and $(N=500,M=125)$.
+We compare the approximated expressions $P_a$~\eqref{eq:pe_clustera} and $P_{c,k}$~\eqref{eq:error_centroid} with the effective error probabilities measured from Monte Carlo simulations for each step of the algorithm for the four constructed codes over $Nt=10000$ simulations.
 Figure~\ref{fig:allfigs}(a) represents the obtained error probabilities for the cluster assignment step, while Figure~\ref{fig:allfigs}(b) represents the centroid estimation step.
+As expected from~\eqref{eq:pe_clustera} and~\eqref{eq:error_centroid}, the performance of the cluster assignment step varies with the vector length $N$, but the performance of the centroid computation step does not vary with $N$.

-We see that for the two considered codes, the theoretic error probabilities $P_a$ and $P_{c,k}$ are close to the measured error probabilities for the two steps of the algorithm, which shows the accuracy of the proposed approximations.
-Figure~\ref{fig:allfigs}(a) also illustrates that the cluster assignment step in the compressed domain can indeed recover the correct clusters of the original domain, since it is possible to reach error probabilities from $10^{-3}$ to $10^{-7}$.
-The same conclusion holds for Figure~\ref{fig:allfigs}(b) for the centroid estimation step.
+We also see that for each of the two steps of the algorithm, the theoretic error probabilities $P_{a,k}$ and $P_{c,k}$ are very close to the measured error probabilities, whatever the considered code.
+This shows the accuracy of the proposed approximations, even for smaller values $N=500$ for which the correlation between components of $H^T\mathbf{b}_j$ increases.
+Figure~\ref{fig:allfigs}(a) and (b) also illustrate that the cluster assignment step and the centroid computation step in the compressed domain can indeed recover the correct clusters of the original domain, since it is possible to reach error probabilities from $10^{-3}$ to $10^{-7}$.